Acourtia wrightii, Brownfoot

 The very similar looking Thurber Desert Holly, Acourtia thurberi, differs from Brownfoot with having only 3 to 6 flowers per head, while Brownfoot has 8 or more.
 A third Acourtia species native to Arizona, the smallest of the three, Dwarf Desertpeony, Acourtia nana, grows to 6 or 10 inches high.

-The specific epithet, wrightii is named to honor Charles Wright (October 29, 1811 – August 11, 1885), an American (Connecticut) and world-wide botanist working primarily in Texas, Cuba and Connecticut.
+The specific epithet, wrightii (wright'ii:) is named to honor Charles Wright (1811–1885), an American (Connecticut) botanical collector and world-wide botanist working primarily in Texas, Cuba and Connecticut.
+Much of his work took place in and around Texas and he began collecting plants and sending specimens to Professor Asa Gray at Harvard, eventually becoming one of his most trusted collectors.

 See complete listing of ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.